dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 **Return Value**

 `True`: All the features you input are enabled.
-`False`: There is at least one feature is not enabled among your input values.
+`False`: There is at least one feature that is not enabled among your input values.

 **Code Snippet**